huachuman/PubMed-DOI-Redirect/README.md

 ## Installation
-If you don't have it already, install the Tampermonkey extension for your browser from the official Tampermonkey website (https://www.tampermonkey.net)
+If you don't have it already, install the Tampermonkey or Greasemonkey extension for your browser from the official Tampermonkey website.

-Open the Tampermonkey dashboard and click on the “Create a new script” button.
+Open the dashboard and click on the “Create a new script” button.

 Copy and paste the “PubMed DOI Redirect.js” script into the editor.